 Put differently, Hobby Lobby illustrates why public companies in fact must put the interests of their equity holders first.
-In the case of a controlled company like Hobby Lobby, the board of Hobby Lobby-which runs an entity distinct from the Green family12-follows the drum beat of those who elect it.
+In the case of a controlled company like Hobby Lobby, the board of Hobby Lobby-which runs an entity distinct from the Green family13-follows the drumbeat of those who elect it.
 In the case of a public company, the power dynamics are identical.
 But, what is different is that unlike the Green family, the investor bases of diverse public companies only have one real thing in common: they hope to profit from their investment in the company.
 These investors most likely have very diverse views about things like how to treat workers, how much to protect the environment, and religion.
-As things now stand, the direct investors in public companies will not be humans, they will typically be mutual or pension funds, with no mandate to make political, religious, and value judgments for their investors.13
+As things now stand, the direct investors in public companies will not be humans.
+Instead, they will typically be mutual funds or pension funds, with no mandate to make political, religious, and value judgments for their investors.14

-To me, these realities mean that if the "ought" Professors Johnson and Millon desire is to become something more like reality, changes must be made to the power dynamics under which all corporations operate.
-That might mean changes within corporate statutory law to require, not permit, the consideration of other constituencies, and to put some teeth behind that idea.
+To me, these realities mean that if the "ought" that Professors Johnson and Millon desire is to become something more like reality, then changes must be made to the power dynamics under which all corporations operate.
+That might mean changes within corporate statutory law to require-not permit the consideration of other constituencies, and to put some teeth behind that idea.
 That might mean changes to the obligations of institutional investors to consider the full range of their human investors' interests, including their interest in a sustainable, responsible system of wealth creation.
 That might mean enhanced externality protections for workers, consumers, communities in which the corporation operates, and the environment.
 That might mean limiting the ability of corporations to use other people's money in a way that compromises our political system.

-12 The Green family owns and operates Hobby Lobby.
-Hobby Lobby, 134 S. Ct. at 2765.
+^{13.} The Green family owns and operates Hobby Lobby.
+Burwell v.
+Hobby Lobby Stores, Inc., 134 S. Ct.
+2751, 2759 (2014).

-13 See Marshall E. Blume and Donald B. Keim, The Changing Preferences of Institutional Investors for Common Stocks 4 (2014), http://ssrn.com/abstract=2416900 (noting that in 2010, institutional investors owned 67% of all U.S. public stock).
+^{14.} See Marshall E. Blume & Donald B. Keim, The Changing Preferences of Institutional Investors for Common Stocks 4 (Mar.
+11, 2014) (unpublished manuscript) (noting that in 2010, institutional investors owned 67% of all U.S. public stock) (on file with the Washington and Lee Law Review).

-For present purposes, less important is the precise how, more important is the what.
-And the what must involve the power dynamics that act on corporate boards.
+For present purposes, less important is the precise how, more important is "the what."
+And "the what" must involve the power dynamics that act on corporate boards.
 If the only power within the corporate polity is wielded by equity capital, then the ends of governance will maximize equity's preferences.
-I do not find it comforting that the Green family, however well intentioned, can use their stockholder power to impose their own religious views on Hobby Lobby's workers and deny 13,000 full-time workers14-who need to feed their families-access to health care options that society has said they should have.
-Nor do I find it comforting that for-profit corporate boards have been unleashed to spend funds in the political process, when there is no principled basis to believe that investors bought stock for expressive purposes and when actual experience-the failure of corporate PACs to be able to raise stockholder funds even though permitted to do so for many years15-demonstrates that proposition is false.
+I do not find it comforting that the Green family, however well intentioned, can use their stockholder power to impose their own religious views on Hobby Lobby's workers and deny 13,000 full-time workers15 who need to feed their families-access to health care options that society has said they should have.16 Nor do I find it comforting that for-profit corporate boards have been unleashed to spend funds in the political process when there is no principled basis to believe that investors bought stock for expressive purposes, and when actual experience-the failure of corporate political action committees (PACs) to be able to raise stockholder funds even though permitted to do so for many years17 demonstrates that proposition is false.